 Professor Mariz Tadros is a IDS Research Fellow specialising in the politics and human development of the Middle East.
 Areas of specialisation include democratisation, Islamist politics, gender, sectarianism, human security and religion and development.

-Mariz convenes the Coalition for Religious Equality and Inclusive Development (CREID), launched in November 2018, and is also the co-leader of the IDS Power and Popular Politics Cluster.
+Mariz convenes the Coalition for Religious Equality and Inclusive Development (CREID), launched in November 2018.
+She is also the PI of the British Academy initiative on heritage repertoires for sustainable development in Egypt and beyond.

-Since joining IDS, she has led several multi-disciplinary, multi-country research programmes in thematic areas relating to civil society and democratization, gender, politics, human security, religion and development.
-She is currently Co-Director of the DFID-supported RPC on Social and Political Action for Empowerment and Accountability.
+Since joining IDS, she has led several multi-disciplinary, multi-country research programmes in thematic areas relating to civil society and democratisation, gender, politics, human security, religion and development.
+She was formerly Co-Director of the DFID-supported RPC on Social and Political Action for Empowerment and Accountability.

-Mariz has authored over one hundred publications, and her books include: Resistance, Revolt, and Gender Justice in Egypt, The Muslim Brotherhood in Contemporary Egypt: Democracy redefined or confined? and Copts at the Crossroads: The challenges of building an inclusive democracy in contemporary Egypt.
-Mariz is also editor of Women in Politics: Gender, Power and Development and Co-Editor of the IDS Bulletin Ruptures and Ripple Effects in the Middle East and Beyond.
+Mariz has authored over one hundred publications, and her monographs include: Resistance, Revolt, and Gender Justice in Egypt, The Muslim Brotherhood in Contemporary Egypt: Democracy redefined or confined? and Copts at the Crossroads: The challenges of building an inclusive democracy in contemporary Egypt.
+Mariz is also editor of Women in Politics: Gender, Power and Development.
+Her latest co-edited book with Kenneth Ross and Todd Johnson is Christianity in North Africa and the Middle East, and she has also edited or co-edited several IDS Bulletins, the latest being in 2020: Collective Action for Accountability on Sexual Harassment: Global Perspectives (with Jenny Edwards).